Click a question below to reveal the answer.

 NOTE: Please recognize that there are a limited number of testing stations available at both testing facilities and reservations in advance are highly recommended.
 Advance scheduling is also recommended, as there are peak testing times during the semester and not reserving a testing spot will prevent you from completing your tests in a timely manner.

 Students who do not live near the WIU campuses and wish to attempt the electronic versions of the exam may do so using Respondus Lockdown Browser and Respondus monitor.
 They will also require a webcam that plugs in with a USB cable and allows you to provide a complete scan of the work environment prior to the beginning of the test.
 Please recognize, that the use of the lock-down browser and the accompanying webcam are intended to provide the proctored environment and you are responsible for all aspects of maintaining academic integrity.
 This convenience of untethering you from a proctored environment cannot compromise the academic integrity of the course.
+Students will be required to purchase a $15 subscription for Respondus Monitor that’s valid for 12 months and can be used with any course that requires the use of Respondus Monitor.

 Individuals who breach the academic integrity of the course will be assigned a failing grade for the COURSE.
 You are governed by the student code of conduct at WIU and details pertaining to the same are available at: WIU - Student Code of Conduct.